MSN in Care Coordination

 Flexible Schedule and Program Length

 One of the biggest perks of online MSN programs is flexibility.
-Nurses aren't constrained to a rigid lecture and clinical schedule – they can access the content at any time, and from anywhere.
-Students can also learn at their own pace, which means they can complete the program quickly, or in a more slow-paced way.
-This is especially helpful for busy nurses who must balance work and familial responsibilities.
+Nurses aren't constrained to a rigid lecture and clinical schedule – they can access the content anytime and anywhere.
+Students can also learn at their own pace, which means they can complete the program quickly or more slowly.
+This is especially helpful for busy nurses balancing work and familial responsibilities.

 Accessibility & Convenience

 Nurses work around the clock.
-The beauty of online learning is that nurses can access the content at any time and at their convenience.
+The beauty of online learning is that nurses can access the content anytime and at their convenience.
 All that is needed is internet access and a computer or tablet.
 Most MSN programs are designed with the knowledge that the students are likely working nurses.
-In order to set them up for success, accessibility and convenience are a must in an MSN in Care Coordination program.
+To set them up for success, accessibility and convenience are necessary in an MSN in Care Coordination program.

 Program Curriculum